MrCamoga/Langton-s-Ant/README.md

 ## How it works

-The server sends rules to each client to see if they formed a highway and if so, find their period
+The server sends rules to each client to check if they form a highway and if so, find their period, size and the ant rotation.

-Every few minutes, the client sends the data back to the server and stores the rules in the database
+Every few minutes, the client sends the data back to the server and stores the rules in the database.

-This way we make sure that no rule is tested multiple times
+This way we make sure that no rule is tested multiple times.

 ## TODO
 - [ ] Server
   - [ ] Verify rules by different clients
   - [ ] Prevent people from sending false data (trust system based on rule verification by other users)
+- [x] Webpage
+  - [x] Simulator (2d, hex, 3d, 4d,...), step by step, change map size, save image or video,...
+  - [x] Search highways on database
+  - [x] Login/Register
+  - [x] Like rules
+  - [x] User statistics and profiles
+  - [x] API to retrieve rule data and user activity
-- [ ] Webpage to visualize all the data
+  - [ ] Translation to other languages WIP
 - [ ] Improve GUI
 - [ ] Different work types:
   - [ ] Verify rules